 Visitor Center hours vary by season.
 Visit their website for more information.

 Spring Valley Trout Farm

 Spring Valley Trout Farm is in Dexter, just 20 minutes from Ann Arbor.
-At this family-owned trout farm, they guarantee that anyone who wants to catch a fish, will catch a fish.
-And you get to keep what you catch.
-Visitors can take a stroll through the 20-acre park-like setting which includes 9 spring fed ponds.
-Two covered picnic shelters, a children’s play area and authentic log cabin round the farm’s amenities.
+At this family-owned trout farm, they guarantee that anyone who wants to catch a fish, will catch a fish, and you get to keep what you catch.
+Visitors can take a stroll through the 20-acre park-like setting which includes nine spring fed ponds, two covered picnic shelters, a children’s play area, and an authentic log cabin.
 Admission includes use of the grounds, cane poles, and bait.
-Grills are even available to cook your fish on-site.
-Fish are priced per pound.
+Grills are available to cook your fish on-site, fish are priced per pound.

 Grayling Fish Hatchery

 Fish for trout without a license at the historic Grayling Fish Hatchery.
 Tackle and bait are provided and trout are priced at just 50 cents per inch.
 They’ll clean anything you catch, and you can take your fish home to cook for dinner.
 You can also feed the trout in the raceway and enjoy the beautiful scenery of the Au Sable river.

 You’ll find Watersmeet Trout Hatchery in the western Upper Peninsula.
 Once a state owned hatchery, it’s now a privately run family business.
 Your whole family will enjoy catching dinner together.
 Tackle, cleaning and ice packing are offered for free, and there’s no limit to how many fish you can catch.
 They’re open daily Memorial through Labor Day.